lohit398/Channel-Menu-Embedded-Service-prefill-data/README.md

       Type=Settings File
       Static Resource = DE_snapinsSnippetSettingsFile

-2) Add “SnapinsSnippetSettingsFile” to Code Settings Name in the Channel Menu component settings.
+4.)
+Add “SnapinsSnippetSettingsFile” to Code Settings Name in the Channel Menu component settings.

-3) Add the “Store User Details” component to the community page.
+5.)
+Add the “Store User Details” component to the community Home page.

 Note: Please Make Sure that you name the "Channel Menu Item Name" as "Chat" in the Channel Menu.